danielpereiradotcom/danielpereiradotcom.github.io/cv.md

 					<h3>Bug hunter</h3>
                     <h4>2004</h4>
 				</header>
-				<p>In my tool belt exist a flashlight where I used to highlight bugs for a former wordwide Internet provider.</p>
+				<p>In my tool belt exist a flashlight where I used to highlight bugs for a former worldwide Internet provider.</p>
 			</div>
 		</div>
 	</section>